erroronline1/caro/readme.md

-product[documents] = 365 ; DAYS, after the last provision of a file a reminder will be made to verify or update the currency product[mdr14_sample_interval] = 93 ; default DAYS until a new sample check is required as default value product[mdr_sample_reusable] = 1095 ; default DAYS until a new sample check on the same product is allowed as default value
+product[documents] = 365 ; DAYS, after the last provision of a file a reminder will be made to verify or update the currency product[mdr14_sample_interval] = 93 ; default DAYS until a new sample check is required as default value product[mdr14_sample_reusable] = 1095 ; default DAYS until a new sample check on the same product is allowed as default value

 records[open_reminder] = 30 ; DAYS after unclosed records are reminded of via messenger